 The above information may be collected by Panoply as well as third-party operators that provide analytics and other support for the internal operations of our Child Services.

 C. Will any personal information be made public or shared with others?
 We do not allow children to make their personal information publicly available.

 We may share our users’ personal information with third-party vendors with whom we work to support the internal operations of our services.
 To the extent permitted by law, we also may disclose a child’s personal information to protect the security or integrity of our services, take precautions against liability, respond to judicial process, or provide information to law enforcement agencies or for an investigation on a matter related to public safety.

 D. How can parents review, delete or stop the further collection of their children’s personal information?

 At any time, parents can review or have deleted any of their children’s personal information or refuse to permit the further collection or use of their children’s personal information.
-To request any of the above, parents can contact us by sending an email to firstname.lastname@example.org.
+To request any of the above, parents can contact us at the following email address, phone number or mailing address: